learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 In this case, we have a 2 for $5.00 coupon and 3 avocados counted in the consolidated cart.
-Since the coupon only applies to 2 avocados, the cart shows there is one remaining avocado at full-price $3.00 and a count of _2_ discounted avocados.
+Since the coupon only applies to 2 avocados, the cart shows there is one remaining avocado at full-price, $3.00, and a count of _2_ discounted avocados.

 Note: we want to be consistent in the way our data is structured, so each item